reduxjs/reselect/README.md

 These updates aim to enhance flexibility, performance, and developer experience.
 For detailed usage and examples, refer to the updated documentation sections for each feature.

+- **Breaking Changes**:

+  - Removed `ParametricSelector` and `OutputParametricSelector` types.
+Their functionalities are now integrated into `Selector` and `OutputSelector` respectively, which inherently support additional parameters.

 </details>

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>